Taking care of your vascular access for hemodialysisAteriovenous fistula; A-V fistula; A-V graft; Tunneled catheter

 You may have a little redness or swelling around your access site for the first few days.
 If you have a fistula or graft:

-- Prop your arm on pillows and keep your elbow straight to cut down on swelling.
+- Prop your arm on pillows and keep your elbow straight to reduce swelling.

 Taking care of the dressing (bandage):